corvusdeinanis/cuddlyspaceship/content/distortions.md

 title: Cognitive Distortions
 tags: ['psychology','tools']
 date: 2022-07-29
-dg-publish: true
 ---

-## What are cognitive distortions?
+## What Are Cognitive Distortions?
 They are patterns of thinking that are negative and "irrational".
 Unhelpful thinking patterns.
 Again, reminder that these thought patterns probably evolved as a response to trauma, so please be kind to yourself.

 ## Types of Cognitive Distortions